paulrouget/servo-embedding-example/README.md

 });
 ```

-At this point, the web page should be painted, and the title of the window should be updated:
+At this point, the web page should be painted.

 ![embedding1](images/embedding1.png)

+Notice that the window title says "Servo, the parallel browser engine".
+The title has been update via the `WindowMethod::set_page_title` callback we implemented earlier.

 ## Sending events to servo